Francessco121/msal-js-dart/README.md

   // msal.js use the option's default value.
 Setting an
   // option to `null` will not use its default value.

-  // Create an MSAL logger
-  var logger = new Logger(_loggerCallback,
+  // Create an MSAL logger (optional) var logger = new Logger(_loggerCallback,
     new LoggerOptions()
       ..level = LogLevel.verbose // log everything
   );

-  // Create an MSAL authentication context var userAgentApplication = new UserAgentApplication(
+  // Configure and create an MSAL authentication context
-    'your_client_id',
-    null,
-    _authCallback,
-    new UserAgentApplicationOptions()
+  // Note: Only clientId is required var config = new Configuration()
+    ..auth = (new AuthOptions()
-      ..cacheLocation = CacheLocation.localStorage
+      ..clientId = 'your_client_id'
     );

+  var userAgentApplication = new UserAgentApplication(config);

+  // If you plan on using the redirect flow, register a callback userAgentApplication.handleRedirectCallback(_authCallback);

   // Login by calling either:
   // - userAgentApplication.loginRedirect